xrcyz/Knowledge-Base/README.md

 **How does neural network training work?**
 ------

+Suppose we have a neural network with two input nodes and one output node.
+This defines a heightmap function f(x,y).
+We can sample this surface and compare it to our training data points to get the error at each point.
+A surface may be "trained" by translating and scaling the humps of the logistic components to match the expected output.
+The "gradient descent" method works out (by way of derivatives) in what direction to move and scale each hump to reduce the training error.

 ***Conditional AND***

 Let us return to the example of a logical AND statement, where `[x,y]` represent true/false values in the range `[0..1]`: